Recruitment of Policy Leaders

 - Canadian citizens or permanent residents who live in Canada or abroad

-- review the list of requirements to assess whether you meet program expectations
+- Review the list of requirements to assess whether you meet program expectations

 Diversity, equity, and inclusion

 The Government of Canada is committed to fostering a public service culture grounded in diversity, inclusiveness and accessibility and is working diligently to remove systemic barriers to employment equity members in order to build a workforce that truly represents the population we serve.
-The Government of Canada is committed to hiring over 5 000 people with disabilities by 2025 and a barrier-free Canada by 2040.
+The Government of Canada is committed to hiring over 5,000 people with disabilities by 2025 and a barrier-free Canada by 2040.
 The Government of Canada also recognizes First Nations, the Métis Nation, and Inuit as the Indigenous peoples of Canada and are committed to building renewed nation-to-nation, Inuit-Crown and government-to-government relationships.
 We are committed to act with honour, integrity, good faith, and fairness during the course of this selection process and thereafter.

-- at each step of the process, you can submit a request for assessment accommodation measures including:
+- At each step of the process, you can submit a request for assessment accommodation measures including the following: accessible environment, different format, larger font, adaptive technology, more time, individual testing and more

-- accommodation measures are designed to remove barriers to ensure a fair assessment that allows candidates to fully demonstrate their skills.
+- Accommodation measures are designed to remove barriers to ensure a fair assessment that allows candidates to fully demonstrate their skills

 What to expect after submitting your application